There are more than 160 different species!

 Can change color to pink, red, green, yellow, turquoise, and other colors!

 The chameleon, scientific name Chamaeleonidae, is a species of lizard known for their ability to change colors and degrees of brightness.
-There are over 160 species of these lizards spread across Madagascar, Spain, Africa, Asia, and Portugal.
-They have large eyes, a curled tail, and some species can change the color of their skin to blend in with their surroundings as a defense mechanism from predators.
-These lizards can change their skin to be pink, blue, red, orange, green, black, brown, light blue, yellow, and turquoise.
+There are over 160 species of chameleon spread across Madagascar, Spain, Africa, Asia, and Portugal.
+They have large eyes and curled tails, and some species can change the color of their skin to blend in with their surroundings as a defense mechanism from predators.
+These lizards can change their skin to pink, blue, red, orange, green, black, brown, light blue, yellow, and turquoise.